paolocarrasco/dev-env/macos/README.md

 ## How to install these tools?

-Execute the command (at this directory):
+Clone this repository, and execute this command (at this directory):

 ```shell
 ./install-tools.sh